Shoziiii/Wearable-Health-Monitor-App-with-Kivy-and-PyBluez/README.md

 The app has multiple pages and comes with the database download feature as well.

+I have all the PCB designs, 3D prints, arduino codes, app.
+I can guide you completely in such projects.
+If you ever need me contact me on shahrozubaid08@gmail.com

 Please explore the code and hopefully you'll find it useful.
 Thanks.